OffchainLabs/arbitrum-classic/docs/Node_Providers.md

 ## [Infura](https://infura.io/)

 Infura is a node service provider that provides access to Arbitrum One (Mainnet) and Rinkeby testnet.
-To start interacting with either of these networks, you need to set up an Infura account and create a project.
-Next, you will be given a ***Project ID*** (for detailed steps, check out the [Infura's documentation](https://blog.infura.io/getting-started-with-infura-28e41844cc89/)).
+To start interacting with either of these networks, you need to set up an Infura account [here](https://infura.io/register) and create a new key.
+For detailed steps, check out [Infura's documentation](https://docs.infura.io/infura/networks/arbitrum>).

 You can now select which endpoint you want to connect to, this could be Arbitrum One, or it could be Rinkeby testnet.

-Infura provides access to Arbitrum up to 100k requests per day for free.
-Once Arbitrum leaves beta in Infura, it will be charged as an addon of $200 / month.
+Infura provides access to Arbitrum across all their subscription plans (Core Free, Developer, Team & Growth).
+See pricing & daily request rate limits [here](https://infura.io/pricing).

 ## [QuickNode](https://www.quicknode.com/)